 The Digital Hygrometers are somewhat more accurate but not by much.
 10%-15% off is the norm.
 Of course you can calibrate them with the "Salt Method" which involves sealing the hygrometer in a zip lock bag with moist table salt look for a specific humidity value....but why bother futzing with a contraption made from recycled Burmese Soda cans by Communists?
 The goal here is to enjoy your cigars.

 When I grab a perfectly humidified cigar off the shelf and show it to a customer they are almost always surprised at how "dry" it feels to them.
 I cringe in horror every time a well intentioned customer squeezes the head of a cigar to "See if it's dry and makes a crackling sound" or cuts the head of a cigar and complains that it is dry because the cap didn't "come off in one piece.
-I'm equally flummoxed when a customer brings in a humidor to be "Fixed" Inevitably he or she will bring in a humidor with a Hygrometer that reads "40%" and is filled with expensive cigars that are covered in green fuzz.
+I'm equally flummoxed when a customer brings in a humidor to be "Fixed".
+Inevitably he or she will bring in toting a humidor with a Hygrometer that reads "40%" and is filled with expensive cigars that are covered in green fuzz.
 That ain't "plume" folks!

 Look...it is very difficult to completely dry out a cigar.
 A truly dry cigar will have a wrinkled look to it.
-It will smoke harsh and burn fast. your cigars aren't going to dry out like in a humidor with the proper sized humidifier that is filled weekly with distilled water. unless your humidor is a colander.
+It will smoke harsh and burn fast. your cigars aren't going to dry out like that in a humidor with the proper sized humidifier that is filled weekly with distilled water. unless your humidor is a colander.
 So stop worrying!
 More cigars have been destroyed by judicious humidification and, frankly, obsessive compulsive behavior than by drying out.

 There's an easy solution...and please don't think this entire blog was a plug for a product...I could have people lined up buying humidor accessories 24-7 from here to the Berkshires and still go broke in a week.
 The answer is Boveda Packs.
 They have completely taken the worry out of humidification.
 These are brown paper pouches filled with a mixture of distilled water, Polypropylene Glycol and a certain amount of salt.
-The amount of salt, which is "Hydroscopic" meaning it absorbs moisture, determines the humidity level of the product.
+The amount of salt, which is "Hydroscopic" meaning it absorbs moisture and determines the humidity level of the product.
 They come in 65%, 69%, 72%, 75% and 84%.
 Use the 65% if you have darker cigars like Maduro and Corojo etc. the 69% is a good general all around humidity if you have a mix of different types of cigars. the 72% is good for lighter wrappers like Connecticut or Ecuadorian Connecticut or Cameroon type. the 75% is great for reviving very dry cigars, and the 84% is used exclusively for seasoning a new humidor.

 The number of packs needed is based on the capacity of the humidor, not the number of cigars in it.
 1 Boveda pack for each 25 cigar capacity.
 So if you have a humidor with a capacity of 75 cigars, you use 3 packs.
 50 Cap would be 2 packs....even if you have a hundred capacity humidor with only 50 cigars in it you still need 4 packs.